Skip to main content

 serviceBag:Start()

-ServiceBag will not allow your service to yield.
+An important detail of ServiceBag is that it does not allow your services to yield in the :Init() methods.
 This is to prevent a service from delaying your entires game start.
-If you need to yield, do work in start or export your API calls as promises.
+If you need to yield, do work in :Start() or export your API calls as promises.
 See Cmdr for a good example of how this works.

 Retrieving a service from inside of :Init() that service is guaranteed to be initialized.
 Services are started in the order they're initialized.